Revca-ANAI/.github/profile/README.md

 ## Our Goal

-Our Goal is to democratize Machine Learning and make it accessible to everyone.
+Our Goal is to democratise Machine Learning and make it accessible to everyone.

 ## Contributing